adama-wzr/adama-wzr.github.io/_pages/cv.md

 Table of Contents
 ======

-This version of my CV is quite verbose, so a ToC is included below.
+This version of the CV is quite verbose, so a ToC is included below:

 1. [Education](#education)
 1. [Skills](#skills)